Since 2000, Next Realty has made over 60 investments on behalf of its affiliates and sponsored funds.

 Evergreen Square is a 110,000 square-foot community shopping center featuring a diverse mix of national tenants including T.J.
 Maxx, Petco, Party City and Dollar Tree.

-In January 2014, Next Realty Fund VIII, LP (“NRF III”) and an operating partner acquired the property from a lender who had previously foreclosed on the property.
-Despite the tertiary nature of the market, NRF VIII purchased the property at what is believed to be an attractive basis, and was successful at expanding several key tenants and securing long-term occupancy for the asset.
+In January 2014, Next Realty Fund VIII, LP (“NRF VIII”) and an operating partner acquired the property from a lender who had previously foreclosed on the property.
+Despite the tertiary nature of the market, NRF VIII purchased the property at what was believed to be an attractive basis, and was successful at expanding several key tenants and securing long-term occupancy for the asset.

-Lincolnshire Commons is a 130,000 square foot destination shopping center with a strong mix of high-end restaurants, fashion-oriented shops and convenience-based retail.
+Lincolnshire Commons is a 133,000 square foot lifestyle center with a diverse mix of medical office, restaurants, fashion shops and convenience retail.
 The property was built in 2006 by General Growth Properties.
-Major tenants at the property include The Cheesecake Factory, Fleming’s and Kona Grill.
+Major tenants include NorthShore University HealthSystem, The Cheesecake Factory, Fleming’s and Kona Grill.

 Harwood Heights, Illinois